-Social-economic factors include all those changes that will occur in the life style of people in relation to their resources or income e.g. the child rearing practices, poverty H.I.V / AIDS, Education structures and employment.
+Socio-economic factors include all those changes that will occur in the life style of people in relation to their resources or income for example the child rearing practices, poverty, HIV/AIDS, Education structures and employment.
 These socio-economic factors have a great influence on the academic performance of child.

-Naomi Mbugwa (1961) outlines that middle-class children do much better at school than those of working class parents because of lack of ability in language which hinders their success.
+Naomi Mbugwa (1961) outlines the middle class children do much better at school than those of working class parents.
+Despite such consensus much remains to be done to reduce gender parity in education.